hulkco/beaconstac.github.io/docs/tutorials/using-webhooks.md

 ---
-layout: default
+layout: post
 title: Developer - Using the webhook action type
 ---
-# Developer: Using the webhook action type
+## Developer: Using the webhook action type

 As an iBeacon developer, chances are that you’ve been asked this question when you’ve demonstrated your beacon-enabled app: “Can the app notify my CRM server of the user’s beacon interactions?”